wanggn8612/ddh/intl.en-US/Pricing/Subscription.md

 -   Pay-By-Year: The billing cycle is year.
 -   Pay-By-Month: The billing cycle is month.

 You can create Subscription or Pay-As-You-Go ECS instances on a Subscription DDH.
-For more information about the billing methods of ECS instances, see [pricing overview](../../../../intl.en-US/Pricing/Pricing overview.md#) of Elastic Compute Service \(ECS\).
+For more information about the billing methods of ECS instances, see [pricing overview](../../../../../intl.en-US/Pricing/Pricing overview.md#) of *Elastic Compute Service \(ECS\)*.

 ## Payment Methods {#section_n5y_m25_tdb .section}

 You can pay for a Subscription DDH by using the following methods:

 -   Credit cards or PayPal account linked to your account.
-For more information about how to link a credit card or PayPal account to your Alibaba Cloud account, see [add a payment method](https://www.alibabacloud.com/help/zh/doc-detail/50517.html) in Account Management.
+For more information about how to link a credit card or PayPal account to your Alibaba Cloud account, see [add a payment method](https://www.alibabacloud.com/help/zh/doc-detail/50517.html) in *Account Management*.
 -   Coupons under your account that can be used to pay for Subscription products.

     **Note:** Log on to the [Billing Management](https://billing.console.aliyun.com/#/expense/outline) and go to **Coupon Management** page to view the **Applicable Scenarios** of your coupons and determine whether the coupons are applicable to Subscription products.